indrabasak/indrabasak.github.io/_posts/2018-04-15-making-sense-of-blockchain.md

 asking me about bitcoin and mining.
 Though I had a vague notion of bitcoins and the technology behind it, I wasn't overly familiar with all the terms.
-As you've probably guessed, I wasn't able to carry out any meaningful discussion in the bitcoin topic.
+As you've probably guessed, I wasn't able to carry out any meaningful discussion on the bitcoin topic.
 This post is my first attempt at making sense of blockchain, the technology at the heart of digital currency.

 ### Why Blockchain?